Anterior Cervical Discectomy & Fusion (ACDF)

 Schedule a follow-up appointment with your surgeon for 2 weeks after surgery.
 Recovery time generally lasts 4 to 6 weeks.
 X-rays may be taken after several weeks to verify that fusion is occurring.
 The surgeon will decide when to release you back to work at your follow-up visit.

-A cervical collar or brace is sometimes worn during recovery to provide support and limit motion while your neck heals or fuses (see Braces & Orthotics).
+A cervical collar or brace is sometimes worn during recovery to provide support and limit motion while your neck heals or fuses (see Braces for Your Neck).
 Your doctor may prescribe neck stretches and exercises or physical therapy once your neck has healed.

 If you had a bone graft taken from your hip, you may experience pain, soreness, and stiffness at the incision.
 Get up frequently (every 20 minutes) and move around or walk.
 Don’t sit or lie down for long periods of time.

 Recurrences of neck pain are common.
 The key to avoiding recurrence is prevention: